TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Index.rst

 to configure frontend rendering and `TSconfig` to configure backend details for backend users.

-While the underlying TypoScript syntax is described in this chapter, both usages and their details are found in standalone manuals:
+While the underlying TypoScript syntax is described in this chapter, both use cases and their details are found in standalone manuals:

 -  The :ref:`TypoScript Reference <t3tsref:start>` goes into details about the